alecristia/CDSwordSeg/recipes/arglongitudinal/README.md

 TODO:

 - add separation of child and adult directed speech.
 This should occur just before the cha2sel; look at the bernstein corpus for inspiration? -> thus, we could create three versions: all, CDS, and ADS
+- there's still the possibility that the speaker filter is not perfect - check lucasyoel NI1 and NI2

 # Step 2: Phonologization